 Behind the eyes of the son of man

-He saw the infinite identity of his father’s smile
+He saw the infinite identity of his father’s

 That bore itself on the son’s complexion